wikankun/wikankun.github.io/content/index.md

 - **Suppli**

     You guess it right, it's a shared, privacy-first household grocery list tracker.
-And I'm very proud to announce that my biggest and most demanding client is now fully satisfied with it, my wife.
-Follow my client's success story [here](https://suppli-mu.vercel.app/)
+And I'm very proud to announce that my biggest and most demanding client—my wife—is now fully satisfied with it.
+Follow my client's success story [here](https://suppli-mu.vercel.app/).

 - **Jurnal**

     Journaling app to help you keep track of your daily activities and thoughts.
 It's a simple, privacy-first app that allows you to create, edit, and delete entries.
 The data never leaves your browser.
 Try it [here](https://jurnal-mu.vercel.app//).